 Polio Vaccine Recommendation:

-As per the Indian Academy of Paediatrics, vaccination guidelines recommends that children should get four doses of IOPV at 6 months, 10 months, 14 weeks and 18-24 months.
-Furthermore, OPV is to be administered orally at birth, 6 months, 9 months and between 4-6 years of age.
+As per the Indian Academy of Paediatrics, vaccination guidelines recommend that children should get four doses of IOPV at 6 months, 10 months, 14 weeks and 18-24 months.
+Furthermore, OPV is to be administered orally at birth, 6 months, 9 months, and between 4-6 years of age.

 How Does Polio Vaccines Work?